My Life

 Rasheda La bella

-I was born and raised in the Bronx, New York to Cuban and Jamaican immigrant parents.
-As a child, I attended Barbizon Modeling School in Midtown Manhattan where I learned to do print modeling, commercials, runway shows, and more.
+Following in my famous family’s footsteps, I attended Barbizon Modeling School in Midtown Manhattan where I learned to do print modeling, commercials, runway shows, and more.
 I loved Barbizon and getting booked for jobs, but my parents felt that I was too young for the modeling industry at the time.
-I also (until this day) prefer writing and speaking to doing anything else in this world.

 At age 13, I told my father that (in addition to becoming a wife and mother one day) I want to be an author and to run my own own business that does something good for the world.
 A few weeks later, he bought me a desk, computer, typing software, and we started looking at high schools.